celery/celery/docs/userguide/tasks.rst

 .. attribute:: Task.retry_backoff_max

     A number.
-If ``retry_backoff`` is enabled, this option will set a maximum delay between task autoretries.
+If ``retry_backoff`` is enabled, this option will set a maximum delay in seconds between task autoretries.
 By default, this option is set to ``600``, which is 10 minutes.
-To allow unlimited delay between autoretries, set this option to ``False``.

 .. attribute:: Task.retry_jitter